awwx/meteor-offline-data/README.md

-*TODO: This is a straightforward conversion of the Meteor method completion API to support resumed applications, but it would be good to walk through some use cases to see if this is exactly what we want.*
+*TODO: This is a straightforward conversion of the Meteor method completion API to support resumed applications, but it would be good to walk through some use cases to see if this is what we really want.*